Registration for the 2026 K12 Innovation Challenge is now closed.

 Step 1: Film Your Idea

-Create a 30-second to 2-minute (vertical) video pitching your innovative idea in one of three categories:
+Students were asked to create a 30-second to 2-minute (vertical) video pitching their innovative idea in one of three categories:

 Tomorrow's Classroom